 Strong leadership and methodical processes are required from the outset to ensure that roles are linked with the desired outcomes, with regular reviews conducted to ensure compliance.
-The slightest mistake in the design or implementation phase can result in a contract that fails to deliver value and is quickly discontinued.
+The slightest mistake in the design or implementation phase can result in a contract that fails to deliver value.
 If the business model is misaligned at any point in the process, trust is lost, quickly followed by value.

 Managers need to make conscious and consistent efforts to align value creation and value capture